Peterhague/CI-_MS2_Minesweeper/README.md

 <img src="docs/images/minesweeper-difficulty-game.png" alt="difficulty selector available during the game">

 <h4>User stories covered by this feature:</h4>
+<p>User story 2, as a player, I want games that are interactive.</p>
+<p>User story 6, as a player, I want games that that are responsive to my abilities.</p>
-<p>User story 1, as a potential stakeholder, I want to know where the firm is located.</p>
+<p>User story 13, as a responsibe adult, I want the games to be responsive to the needs of the young people in my care.</p>
+<p>User sotry 14, as a responsible adult, I want the games to be rewarding and educational.</p>
+<p>User stroy 16, as a site owner, I want players to find the games on the website fun and rewarding.</p>
-<p>User story 16, as a site owner, I want all users to as engaged with my business as possible, by reading our articles, signing up for services, and following us on social media.</p>
+<p>User story 21, as a site owner, I want games that are suitable for a range of ages and ability levels.</p>

 <h4>Feature 7: Sign In modal</h4>